bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 1

 Description:
-`ADDV` adds the source buffer SRC to the destination buffer DST changing the destination buffer:
+`ADDV` adds the contents of [processing buffers](syntax.md#buffers) src and dst and stores the result in dst.

         DST = DST + SRC

-The arguments "SRC" and "DST" specify the numbers of the buffers to be added.
-Each buffer number may be either 1 or 2;
-buffer 1 is the visible processing buffer.
 If either argument is omitted, RNMR will prompt for a buffer number.
 The default source is buffer 2 while the default destination is buffer 1.
-While `ADDV` operates only on processing buffers, the user need not be viewing the processing buffers to perform the addition.
-For two buffers to be added, they must have the same domain (time or frequency) and the same active size (though not necessarily the same allocated size).
-If the destination buffer is partitioned into two or more blocks, each block is separately added with the corresponding block of the source buffer.
-The number of blocks in the source buffer need not be the same as that in the destination buffer.
-RNMR uses the formula below to match source blocks with destination blocks:

-        IBLK_SRC = MOD(IBLK_DST-1,NBLK_SRC) + 1, IBLK_DST=1,...,NBLK_DST

-If the processing buffer is currently visible and "DST" is 1, `ADDV` always updates the display upon completion.
+The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## AI
 Scale to absolute intensity